OziomaEunice/OziomaEunice/README.md

 I am Ozioma E. Onwubiko and welcome to my repository!

 - 🔭 I’m currently working on various projects (some for fun and others for work, including uni work😄)
-- 🌱 I’m currently studying a Computer Science degree and so far it's been an interesting experience.
+- 🌱 I’m currently studying a degree in Computer Science and so far it's been an interesting experience.
 - 💻 In every project I build you will see _"Designed by Ozioma E. Onwubiko"_ to clarify that it is from me...obvs!

 #